TikTok's Viral "Prime Drink": Is the Hype Worth the Side Effects?

 Prime might look cool on the internet, but in reality it’s not particularly healthy.
 The sucralose in Prime Hydration and Prime Energy—and the high caffeine content in Prime Energy—can cause avoidable health issues like an increased risk for diabetes, leaky gut, and insomnia.
 Prime shouldn’t be relied on as a regular or healthy source of hydration or energy.

 Instead, aim to drink half your body weight in water each day.
-And if you want flavor, add flavored collagen powders like Wild Berry or Peach.
+And if you want flavor, add a scoop of electrolytes (preferably ones without added sugar or artificial sweeteners and flavors).

 Frequently Asked Questions